The primary taxpayer died this year (during the year following the tax year). How do I prepare a MFJ return for the surviving spouse?

 - and displays the In care of field name in the Home address field of the 1040.

 Note 285 advises that the software will use the surviving spouse's name in the In care of field.
-EF message 6038 requires an address in the In care of address fields.
+EF message 6038 requires entries in the In care of address fields.

 If the date of death is after the processing year, EF Message 1032 is produced advising that the date of death must equal the current tax year or processing year and must match data from the IRS Master File.
 In this event, the return cannot be e-filed.